 - Describe the range of sensory processing differences observed in autism

 - Explain how sensory processing differences in autism impact on an individual’s emotional and behavioural responses

 - Outline the neuroscience foundations involved in arousal, regulation and sensory processing

 - Modify an individual’s environment to accommodate their sensory needs in different settings

-- Design individualised sensory strategies to enable individuals with autism to participate more fully in their individual different settings
+- Design individualised sensory strategies to enable autistic individuals to participate more fully in their individual different settings

-- Propose whole school/setting strategies to address the sensory needs of individuals with autism
+- Propose whole school/setting strategies to address the sensory needs of autistic individuals

 For more detailed information download the course programme here

 This day builds on the knowledge gained on the introductory course, ‘Introduction to Sensory Integration and Sensory Processing Disorder’.
 It is recommended that participants have either attended that course or have a similar level of knowledge.